 Head of School

-Tobin Walsh comes to the NSA with 15 years of teaching and educational program coordination with the Toronto Catholic District School Board (TCDSB).
-She is most recently a coordinator for the Specialist High Skills Major Programs in the Pathways Department at the TCDSB Catholic Education Centre.
+This is Tobin Walsh’s fourth year as Head of School.
+She comes to the NSA with 15 years of teaching and educational program coordination with the Toronto Catholic District School Board (TCDSB).
+She was a coordinator for the Specialist High Skills Major Programs in the Pathways Department at the TCDSB Catholic Education Centre.
 She has extensive teaching and leadership experience in the areas of Guidance, Co-operative Education, Geography, Career Studies and Science.
 Over her career, Tobin has focused on and excelled at building relationships among stakeholders, developing partnerships, building community and the creation of engaging student learning opportunities to enhance student success.
-Tobin has been involved in the ski industry for over 20 years, and she, her husband Paul and their son Jasper are currently members of Alpine Ski Club’s race crew.
+Tobin has been involved in the ski industry for over 20 years, and she, her husband Paul and their son Jasper are members of Alpine Ski Club’s race crew.